 The KOH preparation is sniffed (whiff test) for a fishy odor, which results from amines produced in trichomonal vaginitis and bacterial vaginosis.
 The slide is examined using a microscope; KOH dissolves most cellular material except yeast hyphae, making identification easier.

-The saline wet mount is examined using a microscope as soon as possible to detect motile trichomonads, which can become immotile and more difficult to recognize within minutes after slide preparation.
+The saline wet mount is examined using a microscope as soon as possible to look for clue cells and motile trichomonads, which can become immotile and more difficult to recognize within minutes after slide preparation.

 If clinical criteria and in-office test results are inconclusive, the discharge may be cultured for fungi and trichomonads.

 If symptoms are moderate or severe or do not respond to other measures, drugs may be needed.
-For pruritus, topical corticosteroids (eg, 1% hydrocortisone bid prn) can be applied to the vulva but not into the vagina.
-Oral antihistamines lessen pruritus and cause drowsiness, helping patients sleep.
+For pruritus, topical antifungals or low-potency corticosteroids (eg, 1% hydrocortisone twice a day as needed) can be applied to the vulva, if appropriate, but not into the vagina.

 Poor hygiene (eg, in patients who are incontinent or bedbound) can lead to chronic vulvar inflammation due to chemical irritation by urine or feces.

-Bacterial vaginosis, candidal vaginitis, and trichomonal vaginitis are uncommon among postmenopausal women but may occur in those with risk factors.
+Bacterial vaginosis, candidal vaginitis, and trichomonal vaginitis may occur in postmenopausal women.

-After menopause, risk of cancer increases, and a bloody or watery discharge is more likely to be due to cancer; thus, any vaginal discharge in postmenopausal women should be promptly evaluated.
+After menopause, risk of cancer increases, and a bloody discharge is more likely to be due to cancer; thus, any vaginal discharge in postmenopausal women should be promptly evaluated.

 Causes of vaginal pruritus and itching vary depending on the patient’s age.

-In postmenopausal women, any vaginal discharge should be promptly evaluated.
+In postmenopausal women, promptly evaluate any vaginal discharge.